Maebe A. Girl: Early life and drag career

+Political career

 Silver Lake Neighborhood Council

-After working as an overnight supervisor at a homeless shelter, Girl declared a run for the Silver Lake Neighborhood Council on the basis of addressing the homelessness crisis, supporting LGBTQIA rights, and protecting immigrants.
-Girl ran for Neighborhood Council with a slate of candidates called Silver Lake Progressive.
+After working as an overnight supervisor at a homeless shelter, Girl declared a run for the Silver Lake Neighborhood Council on the basis of addressing the homelessness crisis, supporting LGBTQIA+ rights, and protecting immigrants.
+Girl ran for Neighborhood Council with a slate of first-time candidates called Silver Lake Progressive, and all eleven candidates on the slate won, winning a majority in the council.
 She was elected in the election on April 16, 2019, becoming the first known drag queen ever elected to public office.

-After her election, Girl formed the Silver Lake LGBTQIA Advocates Committee.
+After her election, Girl formed the Silver Lake LGBTQIA Advocates Committee, which she co-chairs.
 She soon took on the position on the council of Homelessness Liaison, aiming to bridge the gap between the Homelessness Committee and the rest of the council.
 As part of this homeless advocacy work, she voted in favor of submitting a Community Impact Statement to Los Angeles City Hall to address homeless encampment clean-ups.

+In August 2020, on public comment, Girl endorsed a motion to establish the Los Angeles Commission on Lived Experiences with Homelessness, which would include unhoused people, calling it a “great idea, as long as it’s not conducted in vain,” and emphasizing how the commission would need to be diverse and reflective of the unhoused demographics, with black, brown, Native, and transgender representatives.

 2020 congressional election

-Girl announced on June 28, 2019 that they would be challenging Adam Schiff in the March 3, 2020 primary election for California's 28th congressional district.
-They said their goal for policy-making was in three parts: "Protect, Advocate, and Legislate".
+Girl announced on June 28, 2019, that she would be challenging Adam Schiff in the March 3, 2020 primary election for California's 28th congressional district.
+She said their goal for policy-making was in three parts: "Protect, Advocate, and Legislate".
 Girl decided to run as a Democrat, challenging Schiff from the left, and receiving the endorsement of progressive groups, including the local branches of Our Revolution.

 2022 congressional election

 Girl ran against Adam Schiff for a second time in the 2022 United States House of Representatives elections for California's 30th congressional district, to which Schiff had been redistricted.
 She advanced to the general election, finishing second in the primary with 12.9%.
+She became the first trans nonbinary person to advance to a general election for a House seat, following Misty Snow's record as the first transgender person to become a major party nominee for the United States Senate.

 Girl lost against Schiff in the general election, bringing in 28.9% of the vote.

 2024 congressional election

 Girl announced her candidacy for California's 30th congressional district on January 26, 2023.
-This came after Adam Schiff, the current incumbent, announced his plans to run for Senate, leaving the congressional district without an incumbent.
+This came after Adam Schiff, the current incumbent, announced his plans to run for the Senate, leaving the congressional district without an incumbent.
+She placed 5th in the primary and was not on the ballot in November.

+2026 California State Senate election

+On June 9, 2025, she announced her campaign for the 26th district of the California State Senate in 2026.